-Over-30 day loan delinquencies as a percentage of period-end loan receivables decreased to 3.07% at December 31, 2020, as compared to 4.44% at December 31, 2019.
-The 137 basis point decrease in 2020 was primarily driven by an improvement in customer payment behavior.
+Over-30 day loan delinquencies as a percentage of period-end loan receivables decreased to 2.62% at December 31, 2021, as compared to 3.07% at December 31, 2020.
+The 45 basis point decrease in 2021 was primarily driven by an improvement in customer payment behavior, partially offset by the effects of the reclassification of loan receivables associated with the Gap Inc. and BP portfolios to loan receivables held for sale.
+When excluding amounts related to held for sale portfolios from both periods, the decrease compared to the prior year was approximately 60 basis points.